TimileyinSamuel/SQL-Case-Study-2-Pizza-Runner/README.md

 All datasets exist within the pizza_runner database schema - be sure to include this reference within your SQL scripts as you start exploring the data and answering the case study questions.

-Case Study Questions
+CASE STUDY QUESTIONS

-A. Pizza Metrics
+A. PIZZA METRICS
 How many pizzas were ordered?

 How many unique customer orders were made?